 Metroid: Samus Returns

 We didn't ever ask for a re-imagining of Metroid 2 on 3DS but now that it's here we're very glad indeed.
-Metroid: Samus Returns is a side-scrolling action adventure game with a very similar overall structure to the 1991 Metroid 2.
-But there are game-changing (and improving) modern additions in terms of controls, visuals and gameplay.
+Metroid: Samus Returns is a side-scrolling action-adventure game with a very similar overall structure to the 1991 Metroid 2.
+But there are game-changing (and improving) modern additions in terms of controls and visuals.

 This game marks a whole new and promising direction for the 2D Metroid games and its visuals show the Nintendo 3DS system at its very best.
 It should also fill a gap until we hear more about Metroid Prime 4.

 You might've billed Pokémon Omega Ruby and Alpha Sapphire as cash-in remakes of two somewhat middling entries in the creature-collecting franchise.
 There's no shame in it.
 That's what we thought, too.
 But actually sitting down with Pokémon Omega Ruby and Alpha Sapphire is like seeing a friend after a decade apart: you're both different people than you were 10 years ago, but just as fond of one another now as you were then.

 Level 5's Professor Layton games consistently offer some of the best puzzle-solving gameplay on the Nintendo 3DS so it's really something to say that Professor Layton and the Azran Legacy is possibly the best of the bunch.
 It might be the sixth in the series but fortunately, you don't have to have played any of the previous titles to understand the story.

 This game's beautiful animation, genuinely challenging puzzles, and engaging, not to mention long, story make it a title you absolutely don't want to miss.
 Not only that, it's great value for money; even after you complete the main story the game has 365 additional puzzles for you to unlock and solve.